TripleA Bug Bounty Program

 - (www.)triple-a.io website,

-- any prototype or test instances that may temporarily be reachable.
+- any wordpress or any prototype or test instances that may temporarily be reachable.

 Third-party applications that are hosted on a subdomain are eligible for our program.
 Only severe vulnerabilities that affect our users, service, or infrastructure will be accepted for third-party applications and others will be reported/forwarded to the third-party vendor for the application.